medieval-source-book/medieval-source-book.github.io/texts/hong_mai_dream_gong_yu.md

 <p>The corpus of the <i> Record </i> originally consisted of 420 chapters.
 What we have today, however, is but a small fraction of the original text.
 The <i> Record </i> shows a remarkable degree of accuracy when we compare it with the official documents and other texts of the same period.
 Nevertheless, many stories in the <i> Record </i> are outright fictitious or based on highly unreliable sources.
 The <i> Record </i> preserved much information about the society, culture, and religion of the Southern Song Dynasty and was a source of inspiration for generations of writers after Hong Mai.
 Writers in late imperial China, for instance, took up many stories in the <i> Record </i> and refashioned them into stories that met the demands and expectations of their own times.</p>

 <h1>Further Reading</h1>
 <p>Allen, Sarah M. <i> Shifting Stories : History, Gossip, and Lore in Narratives from Tang Dynasty China</i>.
-Harvard- Yenching Institute Monograph Series.
+Harvard-Yenching Institute Monograph Series.
 Cambridge, Massachusetts: Harvard University Asia Center, 2014.</p>
 <ul>
 <li>Explores the tale literature of eighth- and ninth-century China to show how the written tales we have today grew out of a fluid culture of hearsay that circulated within elite society.
 Contains a chapter that explains the modern (mis)understanding of the tale as a genre.</li>
 </ul>